prateushsharma/AutoPool.BET/WHITEPAPER.md

 This creates optimal game theory dynamics where participants must balance strategy quality with investment confidence, while pool creators risk their capital alongside other competitors.

 ### Cross-Chain Achievement:
-By successfully combining **Avalanche's native interchain capabilities** with **external CCIP bridges**, PulsePicksAI creates the first truly multi-chain competitive strategy platform that maintains sub-second execution speeds while enabling global participation from any supported blockchain.
+By successfully combining **Avalanche's native interchain capabilities** with **external CCIP bridges**, AutoPool.BET creates the first truly multi-chain competitive strategy platform that maintains sub-second execution speeds while enabling global participation from any supported blockchain.

 The future of decentralized prediction markets is not about house edges or centralized advantages—it's about **pure strategic competition** where the best strategies and strongest convictions win, regardless of the blockchain they originate from.